chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 * A tag is defined as a key-value pair given by ``<tag_key=tag_value>`` or ``<tag_key>`` if the tag value is ``None``.
 * Arbitrary number of tags can be attached to a key.
-* The spaces between key and tags are optional.
+* The spaces and newlines between key and tags are optional, while the newline is not allowed within an individual tag.

 .. admonition:: example
   :class: guide-config-example, dropdown